We snowboarders love nothing better than the first snowfall of winter. It signals the start of 5 beautiful months of snowboarding!

-She is now known as a mysterious creator and deity who follows her own rules.
+She is now known as a mysterious creator, snow god and deity who follows her own rules.

 Rumour has it that the above rock is actually the remains of the Hag… waiting by the ocean for the return of her husband.

-Legends about her were even around before the old Celtic gods and have continued through the introduction of Christianity and into the modern day.
+Legends about her were even around before the old Celtic gods.
+They have continued through the introduction of Christianity and well into modern day.

 If you go to the Beara Peninsula during the winter months, it is said you may even see her collecting wood.

 Her sons and their sons are said to have risen to become the leaders of the most prominent Irish clans, and even Saint Cummine gifted her a veil.

 Throughout Ireland, she is thought to bring winter.

 On February 1st, every year, she will gather firewood for the rest of winter.
 If she wants the winter to be longer and stretch into spring, she will make that day bright and sunny.